sukaiagenji/MarinaBot/README.md

 Be sure MarinaBot is already on your server (AKA joined) before anything else.
 Once she's joined, make sure to edit the auth.json and settings.json files to your liking, then simply run `node MarinaBot.js`.
 If everything has been set up correctly, you'll get a message with what files you're missing, and how many channels MarinaBot is serving.

 #Advanced
+Check out the commands.js file for things like adminlvl and command disabling.
+Simply.....<br>
+adminlvl can be any number, from 1 to 100.
+Basically, the higher a person's adminlvl, the more they can do.
+I only needed 5 levels, so 4 was my highest number.<br>
+Certain commands have a `disabled` variable.
+Setting a command's `disabled` to true removes the command from usage.
+Best combined with plugin removal, or if you don't need certain commands, like `!checkeq`.

 TODO: Explain AI setup through PandoraBots.

 #PSO2 EQ Alerts Status